Learn What’s Going Wrong before Learning What to Do Properly re: Self-Publishing Marketing

 Your First Mistake: Dismissing the Salesmanship Mentality

-For far too many authors, self-publishing marketing extends only so far as finishing their product, making it available for sale and sitting back to wait for the customers to come by (and buy.)
-Unless you already have a very strong customer base, this won’t get you anywhere.
-(And even if you do have such a profitable following, it is still a huge mistake to stop your marketing efforts.)
-Your product is merely available to the market at this point, but it is up to you to become the salesman who will effectively make your market aware of it and convince them to buy.
+As a self-publisher, you cannot afford to misunderstand your role in selling your product.
+Knowing how to effectively sell your writing is an unavoidable and invaluable aspect of self-publication.
+For far too many authors, self-publishing marketing extends only so far as finishing their product.
+They believe that making it available to the market allows them to sit back and wait for the sales to start rolling in.
+Unless you already have a very strong customer base, this approach won’t get you anywhere.
+(And even if you do have such a profitable following, it is still a huge mistake to discontinue marketing efforts.)
+It is up to you to become the salesman who will effectively make your market aware of your product and convince them to buy.

 Stop Thinking Locally — Success means Selling Globally

 When answering “how do you market your books?”
-I’ve seen responses ranging from “I give copies to my friends and families” to “I sell at my church on Sunday” to “I go to the farmer’s market and county fair.”
+I’ve seen responses ranging from “I give copies to my friends and families” to “I sell at my church on Sunday” to “I go to the farmer’s market and the county fair.”
 These are not effective self-publishing marketing techniques.
-They are methods of making direct sales that waste time trying for a few sales.
+They are methods of making direct sales that waste a lot of time trying for a few sales.
 This is time better spent on actual self-publishing marketing that gives you a chance at making many sales to a larger market.

-The Internet is the single most powerful global marketing tool available today, and it’s at your fingertips for free.
+The Internet is the single most powerful global marketing tool available today.
+And it’s at your fingertips for free!
 So, why are you wasting your time going to the customer and making sales in person?
 You should be figuring out how to make the customer come to you.

 Why Other Authors may not be the Best Sources of Self-Publishing Marketing Advice